The 7 Sins of “Wellbeing Washing” – When Talk and Actions Don’t Match

 These “sins” may sound negative.
 But it’s critique with a point: the hope is for wellbeing washing to be a mere short-term nuisance.
 Two reasons.
 First, recent news of carbon curbing news from Exxon to Shell to Chevron certainly give hope that the era of corporate bullshitting has peaked.
 Second, I believe us to be slightly more alert as employees than as consumers.
 The detergent I use, the car I drive, or the milk I consume are important – but they don’t come even close to the place where I spend a third of my adult waking hours: work.
 So with a lower threshold for snazzy slogans, empty words, and misleading measurement, we’ll hopefully soon have not only sustainable consumption but also sustainable work.

 So for managers now scared of coming across as “wellbeing washing” with their bold visions for their workforce, know this: your vision does not need to be “this is what we do for our people today” but “this is what we want to do for our people – help us take steps to get there”.
 Change in people and culture takes time.
-What can you do in 2021 to avoid being labelled a “wellbeing washer”?
+What can you do to avoid being labelled a “wellbeing washer”?